getify/Functional-Light-JS/README.md

 # Functional-Light JavaScript (book)

 This book explores the core principles of functional programming (FP) that can be applied to JavaScript.
-But what makes this book different is that we approach these principles without all the heavy terminology.
-We look at the subset of FP that I call "Functional-Light Programming" (FLP) and apply it to JS.
+But what makes this book different is that we approach these principles without drowning in all the heavy terminology.
+We look at a subset of FP foundational concepts that I call "Functional-Light Programming" (FLP) and apply it to JavaScript.

-**Note:** Despite the word "Light" in the title, I do not consider or recommend this book as a "beginner", "easy", or "intro" book to the topic.
-This book is rigorous and full of detail, and expects a solid foundation of JS knowledge before diving in.
-"Light" means limited in scope, but instead of being more broad, this book goes much deeper into each topic than you typically find in other FP-JavaScript books.
+**Note:** Despite the word "Light" in the title, I do not consider or recommend this book as a "beginner", "easy", or "intro" book on the topic.
+This book is rigorous and full of gritty detail; it expects a solid foundation of JS knowledge before diving in.
+"Light" means limited in scope; instead of being more broad, this book goes much deeper into each topic than you typically find in other FP-JavaScript books.

 Let's face it: unless you're already a member of the FP cool kids club (I'm not!), a statement like, "a monad is just a monoid in the category of endofunctors", just doesn't mean anything useful to us.

 That's not to say the terms are meaning*less* or that FPrs are bad for using them.
-Once you graduate from Functional-Light, you'll probably want to study FP more formally, and you'll swim in the depths of those terms.
+Once you graduate from Functional-Light, you'll maybe/hopefully want to study FP more formally, and you'll certainly have plenty of exposure to what they mean and why.

 But I want you to be able to apply some of the fundamentals of FP to your JavaScript *now*, because I believe it will help you write better, more *reason*able code.